Muscle contraction: Vertebrate

 In vertebrate animals, there are three types of muscle tissues: skeletal, smooth, and cardiac.
 Skeletal muscle constitutes the majority of muscle mass in the body and is responsible for locomotor activity.
-Smooth muscle forms blood vessels, gastrointestinal tract, and other areas in the body that produce sustained contractions.
-Cardiac muscle make up the heart, which pumps blood.
+Smooth muscle forms blood vessels, the gastrointestinal tract, and other areas in the body that produce sustained contractions.
+Cardiac muscle makes up the heart, which pumps blood.
 Skeletal and cardiac muscles are called striated muscle because of their striped appearance under a microscope, which is due to the highly organized alternating pattern of A bands and I bands.

 Skeletal muscle

-Excluding reflexes, all skeletal muscles contractions occur as a result of signals originating in the brain.
+Excluding reflexes, all skeletal muscle contractions occur as a result of signals originating in the brain.
 The brain sends electrochemical signals through the nervous system to the motor neuron that innervates several muscle fibers.
 In the case of some reflexes, the signal to contract can originate in the spinal cord through a feedback loop with the grey matter.
-Other actions such as locomotion, breathing, and chewing have a reflex aspect to them: the contractions can be initiated both consciously or unconsciously.
+Other actions such as locomotion, breathing, and chewing have a reflex aspect to them: the contractions can be initiated either consciously or unconsciously.